 How Do I Keep My Orchids Humid?

 Humidity levels indoors can range from 30-50%.
 During the fall and winter, humidity levels can be even lower.
 This is in part because many people use central heating to warm their homes.

 As a result, humidity levels can fall below what is ideal for orchids and slow down growth.
-If you’d like to learn more, read this article about why humidity is so important for your orchid.
+If you’d like to learn more, read about why humidity is so important for your orchid here.

 If you aren’t sure what humidity levels are around your orchid’s growing area, you can easily find out using a hygrometer.

 Hygrometers are humidity sensing devices.
 They are relatively inexpensive and a must-have for any orchid grower.
 Many hygrometers will display temperature readings in addition to humidity readings.